 Further Reading: Is Drawing from Photos Bad?
 Are you Cheating?

 One look at a picture with water splashing everywhere and the idea of drawing it can be overwhelming.
 It is, however, one of the easier effects to master.
 It’s all technique.

 Again it’s easier to use an example to demonstrate my point.
 Let’s take a look at this bad boy.

-It might look photographic but that doesn’t mean I copied everything super accurately.
-I was more interested in getting the effect to look good and then repeat the process.
+It might look photographic, but that doesn’t mean I copied everything super accurately.
+I was more interested in getting the effect to look good.
+Near enough was good enough.

 My priority was to draw the shark as well as I could before I attempted the water.
 When I was happy enough with the way it was going I started to block in the sea using an HB, 0.3mm Pentel mechanical pencil.

-I darkened the obvious black patches with a B grade and established the base zones of greys.
-It was then a matter of ‘lifting out’ the pencil using a combination of erasers, namely a Tombo-Mono eraser pen, a kneadable eraser, Blu-Tak, and a battery eraser pen.
+I darkened the obvious black patches with a B grade and then it was a matter of ‘lifting out’ the tones using a combination of erasers.

-Where I misjudged things, I reapplied more shading and went back and forth, erasing, shading, and erasing, until I was confident that everything looked authentic.
+I went back and forth, erasing, shading, and erasing until I was confident that everything looked authentic and balanced.